• Skip to primary navigation

 And honestly this cake is so good that there will never be a reason to make a gluten-free vegan cake and a ‘regular’ vegan cake for everyone else.
 If you have a gluten-free guest coming over for a special occasion then this is the cake to make for them and for everyone!
 There won’t be a single complaint I promise.

 Of course if you love the look of this cake but only have regular all purpose flour on hand and you don’t need it to be gluten free then no problem.
 You can simply switch the gluten free flour for all purpose flour and get the same fantastic results.
-Or make our dairy-free chocolate cake or our best vegan chocolate cake instead.
+Or make our most amazing vegan chocolate cake instead.

 Chocolate cake on a white cake stand with one slice cut and ready to serve.